NERDDISCO/luminave/README.md

 # Integration

-The integrations for modV and Dekk are provided by VisionLord, so running `npm start` will also start the servers to create a connection between VisionLord and Dekk & modV.
+The integrations for modV and Dekk are provided by luminave, so running `npm start` will also start the servers to create a connection between luminave and Dekk & modV.
 You can also start them manually

 ## modV

 If you want to use modV you have to start the local WebSocket server too:

-### In VisionLord
+### In luminave

 * Start the server with `npm run modv-integration`
-* Click the "connect" button of the modV component in the VisionLord UI
+* Click the "connect" button of the modV component in the luminave UI

 ### In modV